-The College's CFO confirmed on 4.23.24 that the College's current insurance policy provides for Employment Practices Liability coverage with \$1MM limit for each wrongful employment act/occurrence and \$5MM in aggregate.
+The College's CFO confirmed on 05.01.23 that our current insurance policy provides for Employment Practices Liability coverage with \$1MM limit for each wrongful employment act/occurrence and \$5MM in aggregate.
+As a comparison, MCCRMA's coverage provides for \$15MM with no aggregate limit.